HawkEye 360: Technology

+HawkEye 360 operates trios of compact satellites, known as clusters, which orbit the Earth at altitudes between 400 and 600 kilometers.
+These satellites employ a unique water propulsion system that enables them to maintain a specific formation, crucial for accurately triangulating and charting signal locations.

-Currently, HawkEye 360 has three small satellites in the Pathfinder cluster orbiting the earth at an altitude of 575 km.
-In order to precisely triangulate and map signals, the satellites fly in a special formation facilitated by a novel water propulsion system.
-Each satellite (also referred to as a Hawk) in the cluster has a Software-Defined Radio (SDR) with the ability to detect a wide range of radio frequencies, and once all three satellites have picked up on a common signal, they can trilaterate that signal with accuracies dependent upon the terrain, signal, and other factors.
+Each satellite (also referred to as a Hawk) in the cluster has a Software-Defined Radio (SDR) with the ability to detect a wide range of radio frequencies.
+Once all three satellites have picked up on a common signal, they can trilaterate that signal with accuracies dependent upon the terrain, signal, and other factors.

-HawkEye 360's second satellite cluster includes several improvements: the new satellites have the ability to collect multiple RF signals at one time to create layers of RF information.
-Each of the satellites also has an improved SDR, so they can collect higher quality data for more accurate geolocation.
-In addition to this, the satellites have more powerful processing to handle more data.
+Clusters 2 and beyond feature several enhancements relative to the pathfinder cluster.
+These new satellites are equipped with the capability to simultaneously gather multiple RF signals, enabling the creation of multi-layered RF data.
+Additionally, each satellite features an upgraded Software Defined Radio (SDR) for capturing higher quality data, leading to more precise geolocation.
+Furthermore, these satellites possess enhanced processing power, allowing them to manage larger volumes of data.

-As of January 2023, 6 clusters have been launched (including the Pathfinder one), for a total of 18 satellites currently in orbit:
+As of July 2025, 12 clusters have been launched (including the Pathfinder cluster), for a total of 36 hawk satellites currently in orbit:

+In addition to the 30 Hawk satellites, HawkEye 360 also operates two spectrum scanning satellites obtained from its purchase of Maxar's RF Solutions unit:

+Uses

 Maritime usage

 In order to maintain maritime visibility, most vessels are mandated to use Automatic Identification System (AIS) beacons aboard vessels to locate them.
 Although AIS is a useful tool, there are many ways it can be rendered ineffective.
 Ships can turn their beacons off, effectively making them very difficult to detect and track.
 Other times, ships will input invalid coordinates (referred to as spoofing), so as to appear miles from their true location.
 Lastly, in high-traffic areas such as ports, it is difficult to distinguish vessels' signals due to the high density of RF activity.

 HawkEye 360 collects and analyzes RF frequencies used by ships for navigation to see vessels true locations and fill gaps in AIS information.
 This information regarding illicit maritime activity could help in global efforts to combat pirating and illegal fishing.

 Security and defense

-Data collected by HawkEye 360 can be used to monitor high-risk regions for unusual activity.
-For instance, HawkEye 360 observed increased RF activity in the Galwan River Valley off the China-India border, enabling tasking of Earth observation imagery that revealed a Chinese military buildup in the area that was contributing to regional unrest to include dozens of reported military casualties.
+Data collected by HawkEye 360 is used to monitor high-risk regions for unusual activity.
+For instance, HawkEye 360 observed increased RF activity in the Galwan River Valley off the China-India border, which enabled tasking of Earth observation imagery that revealed a Chinese military buildup in the area that was contributing to regional unrest to include dozens of reported military casualties.
 This remote monitoring allows operatives to have an advantage of a more comprehensive understanding of an area before entering.